Gota Ihashi: Independent circuit (2006–present)

-Dramatic Dream Team/DDT Pro Wrestling (2009–present)
+DDT Pro-Wrestling (2009–present)

 During his tenure with DDT, Ihashi won various titles such as the King of Dark Championship, a title which was awarded to the loser of the match, which he first won at Saitama Super DDT 2015 on February 15, where he lost a tag team dark match with DJ Nira against Hiroshi Fukuda and Hoshitango, with Fukuda pinning Ihashi, therefore "branding" him to be the inaugural champion.
 At Road to Ryōgoku in Hiroshima on May 26, 2013, he teamed up with Kenny Omega and Kota Ibushi as Golden☆Rendezvous～ to defeat Monster Army (Antonio Honda, Daisuke Sasaki and Yuji Hino) for the KO-D 6-Man Tag Team Championship.
-On May 22, 2016 at DDT Dramatic Dreams!
+On May 22, 2016, at DDT Dramatic Dreams!
 Vol. 3 ~Hana Mo Hana Nare Hito Mo Hito Nare~, Ihashi teamed up with a returning Kota Ibushi to win a luxury prize tag team rumble match also involving teams such as Kat-Too (Makoto Oishi and Shunma Katsumata), Atsushi Maruyama and Joey Ryan or Emi Sakura and Masa Takanashi.
 Ihashi is a former multiple-time Ironman Heavymetalweight Champion, title which he last won two times, at DDT Saitama Slam!
-Vol. 16 on November 26, 2016 by defeating Kazuki Hirata and Nobuhiro Shimatani.
+Vol. 16 on November 26, 2016, by defeating Kazuki Hirata and Nobuhiro Shimatani.
 Ihasi participated in a Ten-person tag team match which took place at Judgement 2018: DDT 21st Anniversary on March 25, where he teamed up with Cherry, Tomomitsu Matsunaga, Hoshitango and Mad Paulie to defeat Mizuki Watase, Rekka, Gran MilliMeters (Daiki Shimomura and Nobuhiro Shimatani) and Takato Nakano.
 He worked with many other personalities in DDT.
 At Who’s Gonna Top? on September 29, 2019, he teamed up with Danshoku Dino and Hoshitango to face Disaster Box (Kazuki Hirata and Toru Owashi), and Yukio Sakaguchi, match which ended in a no-contest.
 At DDT TV Show! #2 on May 9, 2020, Ihashi battled Konosuke Takeshita in a losing effort.